- Justifies Palestinian suicide bombers as being motivated by “absolute hopelessness,” not hatred

 Asserting, further, that “self-interested [political] policies have blown up in our face,” Armstrong drew a moral equivalence between America’s atomic bombing of Japan in 1945, and the Islamic attacks against the World Trade Center and the Pentagon in 2001.
 “Hiroshima and 9/11” were each the result of deficient personal reflection by the respective perpetrators, she told her ACMCU audience.
 Moreover, said Armstrong, the impersonal form of killing that America’s Air Force bombers carried out from the “high altitudes” was a metaphor for Westerners’ belief that they were a “privileged caste” removed from the concerns that occupied the minds of most people around the world.
 By Armstrong’s calculus, the world should have wept for Muslims following 9/11, just as the Greek playwright Aeschylus, in The Persians, mourned for his enemies slain at the Battle of Salamis.

-In the same interview, Armstrong identified Western arrogance as the reason why Islam has been slow to embrace modern values and worldviews vis a vis human rights and related matters:
+In a 2014 interview, Armstrong identified Western arrogance as the reason why Islam has been slow to embrace modern values and worldviews vis-a-vis human rights and related matters:

 “We [Westerners] came to modernity under our own steam.
 It was our creation.
 It had two characteristics.
 One of these was independence — your Declaration of Independence is a typical modernizing document.
 And you have thinkers and scientists demanding free thought and independent thinking.
 This was essential to our modernity.
 But in the Middle East, in the colonized countries, modernity was a colonial subjection, not independence.
 Without a sense of independence and a driving force for innovation, however many skyscrapers and fighter jets you may possess, and computers and technological gadgets, without these qualities you don’t really have the modern spirit.
 That modern spirit is almost impossible to acquire in countries where modernity has been imposed from outside.”